awsdocs/amazon-cloudfront-developer-guide/doc_source/functions-event-structure.md

 ## Request object<a name="functions-event-structure-request"></a>

 The `request` object contains a representation of a viewer\-to\-CloudFront HTTP request\.
-In the `event` object that’s passed to your function, the `request` object represents the actual request that CloudFront received from the viewer\.
+In the `event` object that's passed to your function, the `request` object represents the actual request that CloudFront received from the viewer\.

 If your function code returns a `request` object to CloudFront, it must use this same structure\.